 Brown Small prestigious for writing, next to RISD (has a joint program).
 Nice campus.
 In a sleepy, pretty irrelevant city.
 Emma Watson, founder of AirBnb

 Columbia Medium Overall world’s best university.
 Most compact campus of any US college, easy to get from A-B. Best professional schools in the world.
 Ranked #1 for food in the US by 2 rankings.
 In NYC, most powerful & important city on earth - best proximity to incredible things and people.
 Has a 24-hr dining hall where French Toast is served daily, haha - seriously though, the 24-hr dining is a massive plus.
 Very pretty campus.
 Academically hard.
 Some ugly architecture (engineering & econ) Some people might like more room.
-Obama, Warren Buffet, Mike Bloomberg, Founders of KKR, Apollo & Ares Mgmt, all the biggest and ebst Private Equity firms globally.
-CEO Carlyle Group, biggest PE firm. #2 for Noble prize winners.
+Obama, Warren Buffet, Mike Bloomberg, Founders of KKR, Apollo & Ares Mgmt, all the biggest and best Private Equity firms globally.
+CEO Carlyle Group, biggest PE firm.
+CEO of Waymo. #2 for Noble prize winners in US.
+Aliexpress Founder & CTO (Tom Gong -PhD & MBA).
+Centerview Partners Founder & CEO.

 MIT vs Stanford